Villamayor de Gállego

 Villamayor de Gállego is a municipality located near the confluence of the rivers Gállego and Ebro with a rich past as an area of Roman and Muslim settlements.

-The Arab presence in the locality is visible especially in the watchtower of the Loma del Pesebre. and above all in the inherited tradition that takes shape in the town from the construction of a spectacular landscape of water resources, as well as in a town planning marked by palatial brick houses and the spectacular Mudejar tower of the church of the Assumption of Our Lady, the only preserved element of the Mudejar church and a clear manifestation of the economic strength of the town at the dawn of the modern era.
+The Arab presence in the town is particularly evident in the watchtower on thechurch Mudejar and clear manifestation of the economic prosperity of the town in the early days of the modern era era.oma del Pesebre and, above all, in the inherited tradition that has taken shape in the town through the creation of a spectacular landscape that makes the most of water resources, as well as in an urban layout characterised by palatial brick houses and the spectacular Mudejar tower of the Church of the Assumption of Our Lady, the only surviving element of the a Mudejar church and a clear testament to the town’s economic prosperity at the dawn of the modern era.

 The tower was commissioned by the master builder Domingo de Estala in 1587 and is a superb example of late Mudejar architecture.
 It is divided into two sections: the lower, two-storey section with a square floor plan, and the upper, three-storey octagonal section with corner turrets between them.
 It combines an exuberant brick decoration with Muel tiles.